akv-akv/akv-akv/README.md

 ### Hi there, I'm Kirill 👋

-- 🔭 Currently on my way to mastering compruter science.
-In Courses repository you can find all materials related to various CS courses I've already took or doing at the moment.
+- 🔭 Data analyst at Invitro

 - 📫 How to reach me:
 [LinkedIn profile](https://www.linkedin.com/in/kirill-avilenko/)